Home Materials Vacuum Glazing, Double Glazing & Triple Glazing types

 Double glazing glass is one of the biggest factors in energy savings these days.
 Our glass surpasses all UK requirements and standards.
 Our 24mm double glazed, argon filled, Guardian Glass, has been tested and passed BSI EN1279 certification.

 Incorporating warm edge spacer systems we are able to achieve optimal energy efficiency values.
 These warm edge spacer bars come in either black or white.
 We always recommend the black spacer bar as it looks neater and sharper, even if the windows or doors are white.
-Some manufacturers will use and offer you 20mm Double Glazing, which does look slimmer, but be aware that the energy efficiency deteriorates significantly if the glass unit is any slimmer than 24mm, if still filled with argon gas.
+Some manufacturers will use and offer you 20mm Double Glazing, which does look slimmer, but be aware that the energy efficiency deteriorates when if the Argon gas cavity is smaller than 16mm.

 Low e glass